DIR-LAB/DGAP/README.md

 The details are described in a separate page: [Graph Datasets Pre-processing](https://github.com/DIR-LAB/DGAP/blob/main/PREPROCESS.md).

-Before moving to that page, we briefly discuss some basic concepts here.
+Before moving to that page, we discuss some basic concepts here.

-### Graph Properties
+### 2.1 Graph Properties
 * **Direction of the graph:** Currently DGAP and all the competitors only store the out-going edges of the graph.
 Few graph algorithms implemented in the [GAP Benchmark Suite (GAPBS)](https://github.com/sbeamer/gapbs) expect to access both the in and out-going edges.
     * We solve this problem by inserting the inverse edges for the directed graph datasets.
 * **Weighted/Property of the graph:** Currently DGAP and all the competitors stores the unweighted graphs.
 We plan to add support for weighted/property graphs in the future.

-### Graph Data Format and Conversion
+### 2.2 Graph Data Format and Conversion
 All the dynamic graph processing systems (included in this repository) expect the input graphs in the **edge-list format**.
 So, for example, the data will look like the following:

 ```